kanow/operations/Documentation/Configuration/PluginConfiguration/Index.rst

  - :Property:
 		Max chars of teaser text in list view
    :View:
-		Operations
+		All
    :Description:
 		Maximum length of teaser text in list view.
+Text will be cropped automatically.
    :Key:
 		settings.cropTeaser